Dan J. Harkey

 Article:

 Early in her life, Alison learned to appreciate the struggle between capitalism, taxpayers, non-taxpayers, collectivism, and parasitic classes.
 Many subsets want to make a living on the backs of the capitalists and taxpayers.
-She knew that self-sufficiency, family, the rule of law, private property rights, and individualism were ideals for which she would strive.
+She knew that self-sufficiency, family, the rule of law, private property rights, and individualism were ideals she would strive for.
 She realized the argument that productive and creative members of society want to contribute, including paying taxes, but have no interest in bearing the burden of all societal financial needs.
-Still, she believed her knowledge, wisdom, talent, intellectual capital, and resulting creative output belonged to her, not parasitical regulatory agencies hell-bent on redistribution.
+Still, she believed her knowledge, wisdom, talent, intellectual capital, and resulting creative output belonged to her, not parasitic regulatory agencies hell-bent on redistribution.
 These beliefs were shaped by her experiences and the values instilled in her by her father.

 After graduating from Berkley and getting her CPA designation, she found employment with one of the Big Four accounting firms in the USA.